kalohq/please/Readme.md

 Windows support isn’t there just yet.
 It’s perfectly possible though.
 So if you need it, don’t hesitate to [give us a shout](https://git.io/please.issues).

+Script summaries currently only work with scripts written in sh, bash, python and javascript.
+[Let us know](https://git.io/please.issues) if you’d like us to support other languages.